 - Introduction to City Tour

-With 35 beaches to choose from, Phuket has something for almost everyone, particularly those travelling with small children.
-Each beach has a different vibe, from complete Castaway isolation on Mai Khao Beach to Patong’s bustling party atmosphere.
+With over 35 beaches to choose from, Phuket has something for almost everyone, even those travelling with small children.
+Each beach has a different vibe, from complete Castaway-like isolation on Mai Khao Beach to Patong’s bustling party atmosphere.

-What Samui lacks in quantity, it makes up for in quality.
-Samui’s sand is slightly softer and whiter and the water is a bit calmer and clearer.
-Most importantly, you will find plenty of bars and clubs actually on the sand, particularly in Chaweng, making it particularly good for young travellers looking for a fun beach spot.
+What Samui beaches lack in quantity, they make up for in quality.
+Samui’s sand is slightly softer and whiter, while the water is a bit calmer and clearer.
+You'll find plenty of bars and clubs actually on the sand, particularly in Chaweng, making it particularly good for young travellers looking for a fun beach spot.

-The hotel industry in Phuket is huge, with at least 1,200 properties available from simple guesthouses up to five-star beachfront resorts.
-There is a perfect place for you, whether you’re travelling on a budget or in the lap of luxury and, with so much competition for your booking, prices are usually pretty low, even during the high season.
+Phuket has a large hotel industry, with at least 1,200 properties ranging from simple guesthouses to 5-star beachfront resorts.
+There's a suitable hotel for you, whether you’re travelling on a budget or in the lap of luxury.
+With so much competition for your booking, prices are usually pretty low, even during the high season.

-With multi-cultural influences throughout its history, Phuket Town’s dining scene is as colourful as its streets.
-Unlike Patong or Kamala, the island’s central town has never really been dominated by the tourist trade like other areas, so most of the food found there is a real taste of Thailand – ideal for those who like to travel like a local.
+With multicultural influences throughout its history, Phuket Town’s dining scene is as colourful as its streets.
+Unlike Patong or Kamala, the island’s central town has never really been dominated by the tourist trade, so most of the food found there is a real taste of Thailand – excellent for those who like to travel like a local.

 Each of the major resort towns in Samui has a main street of restaurants, generally behind the beach.
-In every case, this street is lined with restaurants representing cuisines from around the world, giving you a great deal of choice without having to travel far.
-This is particularly convenient for older travellers who like their occasional home comforts.
+Eateries represent cuisines from around the world, giving you a great deal of choice without having to travel far.
+This is particularly convenient for older travellers who craving home comforts.

-From Old Town to the Big Buddha, Phuket has a wide and varied selection of sites of historical and cultural significance.
-Whether you are tempted by temples or enjoy moseying around a museum, Phuket has something for you.
-There are even some ‘living museums’, showing traditional Thai farming practices at work.
+From Old Town to Big Buddha, Phuket has plenty of landmarks with historical and cultural significance.
+Whether you're tempted by temples or enjoy moseying around a museum, there's something to see in Phuket.
+There are even ‘living museums’, where you can see traditional Thai farming practices at work.

-There are probably more bizarre and unique sights to see in Samui than anywhere else in Thailand, including the famous Hin Ta and Hin Yai rocks, naturally formed into the shapes of genitalia, and the mummified monk of Wat Khunaram, looking cool in his Ray Ban shades.
+There are probably more bizarre and unique sights to see in Samui than anywhere else in Thailand.
+Must-sees include the famous Hin Ta and Hin Yai rocks, naturally formed into the shapes of genitalia.
+You can also visit the mummified monk of Wat Khunaram, looking cool in his shades.

-With its hilly interior, Phuket Island has a lot of high perches from which to enjoy a really stunning view of the surrounding scenery.
-You can see no less than three beaches from Kata Viewpoint while Khao Rang Viewpoint gives you a great panorama over Phuket Town.
-It is a paradise for landscape photographers.
+With its hilly interior, Phuket Island has a lot of high perches from which to enjoy a stunning view of the surrounding scenery.
+You can see no less than 3 beaches from Karon Viewpoint, while Khao Rang Viewpoint gives you a great panorama over Phuket Town.

 While Samui’s hilly hinterland is not so accessible, most of the coastal views are quite easily reached.
-Several of the best picture postcard places are right by the major resort towns, particularly around Lamai Beach, making it best for those with a tight travel budget.
+Several of the best picture-postcard places are right by the major resort towns, particularly around Lamai Beach, making it popular with those with a tight travel budget.

-If you are an activity-oriented traveller, Phuket has a lot to offer if you are an active traveller.
-The surrounding seas are home to great diving, stand-up paddle-boarding, surfing, snorkelling and sailing opportunities while the island itself has a good selection of activities to choose from, including cable water skiing, shooting, golf and Muay Thai.
+Phuket has a lot to offer if you are an active traveller.
+The surrounding seas offer excellent diving, stand-up paddleboarding, surfing, snorkelling and sailing opportunities.
+The island itself has a good selection of activities to choose from, including shooting, golfing and Muay Thai training.

-While Samui may lack the variety of land-based activities Phuket has, it matches most of the water-based choices (although the surfing season is a lot shorter).
-It is the better destination for divers and snorkelers because of fantastic nearby dive sites, and the chances of seeing the really impressive sights, such as whale sharks, is much higher.
+While Samui may lack the variety of land-based activities Phuket has, it matches most of the water-based choices.
+Note that surfing season is a lot shorter in Samui.
+It's the better destination for divers and snorkellers because of fantastic dive sites nearby.
+You'll also get a chance of seeing rare animals such as whale sharks when diving in Koh Samui.

 Phuket is a popular destination for anyone who likes to party.
 The island's nightlife hub is Bangla Road, a 500-metre street in Patong where very nearly every building is a bar or nightclub.
 There is a huge choice of options from one end of the famous road to the other, ranging from cheeky go-go bars to international-standard nightclubs.

-Aside from being an essential stop on the way to Koh Phangan’s famous full moon parties, Samui has a modest but fun nightlife scene.
+While Koh Samui is an essential stop for those heading to Koh Phangan’s famous full moon parties, the island itself has a modest but fun nightlife scene.
 Partygoers can enjoy a fun night out in Chaweng, around the famous Soi Green Mango.
-Unlike Phuket, many of the best bars and clubs are open-air and right on the sand and generally attract the young backpacker crowd.
+Many of Samui's best bars and clubs are open-air and right on the sand, attracting mostly young backpackers.

 Phuket: More upmarket

 With its large, modern marinas and major sailing events, Phuket attracts quite a high society crowd, particularly during the high season.
-This is reflected in certain areas of the island where there is a notably exclusive atmosphere, provided by high-end shops, clubs, hotels and restaurants.
+This is reflected in certain areas of the island where there's a notably exclusive atmosphere, provided by high-end shops, clubs, hotels and restaurants.

 Samui: More friendly

-You always get a lot of backpackers and easy-going travellers on Samui, particularly around the time of the full moon.
-Unlike werewolves (which, legend says, you also see around the same time), they are generally very friendly and approachable.
-You’re sure to make some new friends on Samui.
+You often encounter a lot of backpackers and easy-going travellers on Samui, particularly when full moon parties are scheduled.
+They are generally very friendly and approachable, so you’ll likely make some new friends during your holiday.

 Phuket has almost all of your shopping needs covered, thanks to large, modern malls and local markets in just about every area.
-Whether you want designer labels or budget souvenirs, you will have no difficulty finding it, with plenty of options for shopping around.
+Whether you want designer labels or budget souvenirs, you will have no difficulty finding it in Phuket.

-Although it has only a couple of malls, you can still get high-quality designer goods from the many boutique stores on Samui.
-The star attraction, though is the Fisherman’s Village Walking Street every Friday, which is much bigger and more impressive than anything similar on Phuket.
+Although Koh Samui has only a couple of shopping malls, you can still get high-quality designer goods from many boutique stores on the island.
+The Fisherman’s Village Walking Street, which takes place every Friday, is much bigger and more impressive than anything similar on Phuket.

 10. Value for money